xning11/SQLpractice/README.md

 ### employees
-1. Find the number of employees hired each year.
-Find the number of employees hired each month.
-Find the number of employees hired each week.
+1. Find the number of employees hired each year, the number of employees hired each month, and the number of employees hired each week.
 2. Pivot title rows by year.
 3. Find the 3 most recently hired employees and what department they work in.
 4. Find the Running Daily Sum of number of employees hired ever.
+5. Find the second or Nth highest salary by department.

 ### Reference